 When you create a Kids Account, you’ll be able to sign in and switch between yours and theirs, just like Netflix.
-Because your child is under 18, legally they aren’t allowed to manage their own investments, however, you can decide how much or how little they can be involved.
-Some common approaches are:
+You will control their account, and can decide how much or how little they can be involved.

 It may sound lame to sit around the dinner table discussing share portfolios, but a LOT of Hatch investors do.
 If compounding growth is the 8th wonder of the world, the fascination you’ll feel when you buy shares could be considered the 9th.
 Some families like to talk about companies they’re interested in, or trends their kids are noticing.
 Others like to spot big brands they know and love as they walk down the street (Mc Donalds?
 Coke?
 Nike?) and add them to their children's watchlists.
 It’s like when you buy a red car, and suddenly you see them everywhere - once you buy shares, you’ll get interesting information from all directions.